worldwide-asset-exchange/wax-blockchain-legacy/README.md

 If you have trouble when building the blockchain, may be this can help you:
 - [FC linking problem](patches/fc/README.md)

+### Running a full node
+The 'mainnet' directory contains configuration files and instructions to launch a full node.

 ### Supported Operating Systems
 EOSIO currently supports the following operating systems:
 - Amazon 2017.09 and higher